Waiting Instead of Working: Experimental Evidence on Willingness to Work after Delayed Task Access

 Secondary Outcomes (end points)

-Motivation scores, learned helplessness scores, habit formation scores, and participants’ choices between the work and leisure options across all days of the study.
+Motivation scores, learned helplessness scores, habit formation scores, enjoyment during leisure and work, and attrition rates.

 Secondary Outcomes (explanation)